AskEARN | Small Business Toolkit: Hire Workers with Disabilities Skip to main content

 Explore strategies to help small businesses effectively hire people with disabilities.

 Small businesses can use a variety of strategies to recruit and hire workers with disabilities.
-These strategies include developing inclusive hiring processes, a strong knowledge of laws and regulations, and access to talent and career development pipelines, including internships.
-Below are some tools to achieve these practices, help build an inclusive environment, and meet your diversity, equity, inclusion, and accessibility (DEIA) goals.
+These strategies include developing accessible hiring processes, a strong knowledge of laws and regulations, and access to talent and career development pipelines, including internships.
+Below are some tools to achieve these practices.

 Laws and Regulations